Idukki

 When a creator deletes the original post, what happens to your gallery

 A customer posts a great video, you clear the rights, you feature it.
-Six months later the creator deletes the post: they cleaned up their grid, switched accounts, or simply changed their mind about that post.
-What happens to your gallery depends entirely on how you stored that content in the first place.
+Six months later the creator deletes the post: they tidied their grid, switched accounts, or simply changed their mind.
+What happens to your gallery comes down entirely to how you stored that content the day you featured it.

-If your "gallery" is really a set of live embeds pointing at original posts, you do not control your own gallery, the creators do.
-Any of them deleting a post leaves a broken tile.
-Your storefront’s social proof quietly degrades over time, post by post, with no action on your part.
+If your "gallery" is really a set of live embeds pointing at original posts, you do not own your gallery, the creators do.
+Any one of them deleting a post leaves a broken tile.
+Your storefront’s social proof decays quietly, post by post, with nothing on your side triggering it.

-A rights licence is permission for a specific piece of content; it does not evaporate because the creator removed their copy of it.
-But that only helps you if you actually hold your own copy of the asset, and your own record of the permission.
-A licence you cannot evidence, for an asset you no longer have, is not much of a licence.
+A rights licence is permission for a specific piece of content; it does not evaporate because the creator deleted their copy of it.
+That only helps you if you actually hold your own copy of the asset and your own record of the permission.
+A licence you cannot evidence, for an asset you no longer have, is barely a licence at all.
+The consent side of this is covered in our note on GDPR, consent and UGC.

 • Hold your own copy of every cleared asset, do not depend on the original staying live.